Nelarius/rayfinder/README.md

 ### `textractor`

 For validating that textures are loaded correctly.
-Loads the specified glTF model and its base color textures, and dumps the textures into `.ppm` files.
+Loads the specified glTF model and its base color textures, and dumps the textures into `.png` files.

 ```sh
 $ ./build-release/textractor assets/Sponza.ppm